 - Immerse yourself in bad news and the world's chaotic unrest.

-- Ignore your body's signals; be aware of when it wants rest, nourishment, down time, and a chance to reset itself through meditation and quiet time alone.
+- Ignore your body's signals; be aware of when it wants to rest, nourishment, downtime, and a chance to reset itself through meditation and quiet time alone.

 - Forget to provide yourself with pure food, water, and air.